-Throughout my career, I’ve been a voracious reader, and I credit that habit to much of the success I’ve been able to enjoy thus far.
+Throughout my career, I’ve been a voracious reader, and I credit much of the success I’ve enjoyed so far to that habit.

 Of all the different types of books I read, sales books have probably been the most common (though I spend a lot of time reading books that have nothing to do with sales, which has tremendous value).

 When people learn of my “manic habit” of reading sales books, they often ask me which ones are the best sales books.

 More than any specific books, I’d recommend picking up the habit of reading to begin with.